News Values in Journalism Definition Types and Examples

 “Will groundbreaking advancements in renewable energy finally pave the way for a greener future?
 As scientists unveil revolutionary technologies and governments commit to ambitious sustainability goals, the world stands on the brink of a transformative energy revolution.”

-Lead 1 Kuala Lumpur: Are you willing to wait as early as 8 am to buy various items at a discount of more than 70 percent in preparation for Aid ul Fitr, even though Sogo shopping malls in the capital are only open at 10 am?
+Lead 1 Kuala Lumpur: Are you willing to wait as early as 8 am to buy various items at discounts of more than 70 percent in preparation for Aid al-Fitr, even though Sogo shopping malls in the capital open only at 10 am?

 Lead 2 Should we take the family shopping in the capital in the morning?